-A new Christian Revival Church (CRC Church) has been developed on Witkoppen road in Douglasdale Johannesburg.
-Structural steel has been used for the construction of the main auditorium roof, the spiral ramp and the feature ring structure supporting the main staircase.
+Christian Revival Church (CRC) on Witkoppen road in Douglasdale Johannesburg features structural steel in the main auditorium roof, the spiral ramp and the feature ring structure supporting the main staircase.

-Lower and upper gallery seating has been provided for 4500 congregants which is enclosed with a curved structural steel roof consisting of triangular radiused roof trusses spaced 10m apart over an area of 80m x 68m.
-The seven unique structural steel triangular space frame trusses (also referred to as ‘toblerone trusses’) are manufactured from circular hollow sections with varying spans up to 50 m.
-These radiused trusses support the purlins, roof sheeting, insulation, air-conditioning ducts, a service walkway, and audio-visual systems for the auditorium.
+The lower and upper gallery seating accommodates 4500 congregants and is enclosed with a curved structural steel roof consisting of triangular radiused roof trusses spaced 10m apart over an area of 80m x 68m.
+The seven unique structural steel triangular space frame trusses (also referred to as ‘Toblerone trusses’) are manufactured from circular hollow sections with varying spans up to 50 m.
+These radiused trusses support the purlins, roof sheeting, insulation, air-conditioning ducts, a service walkway, and audio-visual systems.

 The size of the steel trusses makes thermal expansion and contraction a significant consideration which was dealt with by providing movement joints and flexible connections thereby allowing the trusses to move freely when expansion and contraction occurs.
 These movement joints, which consist of steel plates with PTFE sheets between, have been provided at the steel to concrete connections on the corbels for each bottom chord and at the ring beams above for the top chords on each end of each truss.